 It’s essential for recruitment companies to have a voice and to really engage their followers.

-Listen to the interview below, read the summary and subscribe to the Employer Branding Podcast.
+Listen to the interview below, read the summary, and subscribe to the Employer Branding Podcast.

-Why brands need community managers:
+Why businesses need community managers:

 The perfect circle of community management:

 I believe you have to give in order to get.
 It is a 50% and a 50%, something has to come from each side.
 Again, going back to that marriage analogy.
 So if you give, so that you’re building advocates, the advocates, the engagement that you undertake, the advocates are actually creating loyalty.
-So by the very action of you engaging with these advocates, you’re creating your own loyalty.
+So by the very act of you engaging with these advocates, you’re creating your own loyalty.
 And that is, in fact, what I believe the perfect circle is all about.

 But specifically entering into community management is not just something you do on a lark, obviously.
 You have to have a strategy behind what you’re trying to achieve and what you’re trying to do.
 You have to build in a lot of different types of ideas, and the graphic that you’re referring to just talks about some of those specific things that need to be considered before undertaking such a relationship and such a commitment.
 So for example, what is the strategy for this group that you’re creating?
 What kind of data are you going to be tracking?
 How are you going to maintain growth?